drahak/angular-hotkeys/README.md

 Hot keys expression & events
 ----------------------------
-To register hot key use `HotKey` service e.g. as include it as dependency in your controller.
+To register hot key use `HotKey` service e.g. include it as dependency in your controller.
 In base drahak.hotkeys observes keydown and keyup events on window object to match registered hot keys.
 Therefore you can simply add global hot key event listener:

 ```js
 HotKey.on('Ctrl + B', function(event) {